tech-women/tech-women.github.io/_posts/2019-02-25-veronica-olsen-phd.md

 image: assets/images/veronica-photo.png
 tags: featured
 ---
 [Veronica K. B. Olsen][1] successfully defended her PhD dissertation at UiO today.
 The dissertation, with the title [*Beam Loading in a Proton Driven Plasma Wakefield Accelerator*][2], is based on her research at CERN where she has processed large amounts of simulation data using Fortran.
-The analysis was done in Matlab and she wrote two large libraries to do this analysis.
+The analysis was done in Matlab and she wrote two large libraries [OsirisAnalysis][4] and [QuickPICAnalysis][5] to do this analysis.
 The libraries are on GitHub and are being used by other students as well.

-Dr. Olsen currently works as a Research Fellow at CERN on the [High Luminosity LHC][3], which is an upgrade to the Large Hadron Collider.
+Dr. Olsen currently works as a Research Fellow at CERN on the [High Luminosity LHC][3], which is an upgrade to the Large Hadron Collider (LHC).
+As a part of this work she is currently working on [SixTrack][6] which is *"a single particle 6D symplectic tracking code optimized for long term tracking in high energy rings"*.
+Which is used, among other things, to simulate the LHC.
+SixTrack is also written in Fortran, which is a language that is used a lot in scientific computing.

 <img src="/assets/images/veronica-phd.jpeg" alt=""  width="348" height="145">